robrwo/bookmarks-refresh-firefox/README.md

 - If the page has a canonical link that is different from your bookmark, it will suggest updating the bookmark.

+The suggested change is only acted upon when if you click on the notification.

 The bookmark can be installed from https://addons.mozilla.org/en-US/firefox/addon/refresh-your-bookmarks/